node-red/node-red.github.io/about/index.md

 title: About
 ---

-Node-RED is a flow-based programming tool, original developed by [IBM's Emerging Technology Services](https://emerging-technology.co.uk) team and now a part of the [JS Foundation](https://js.foundation).
+Node-RED is a flow-based programming tool, originally developed by [IBM's Emerging Technology Services](https://emerging-technology.co.uk) team and now a part of the [JS Foundation](https://js.foundation).

 ### Flow-based Programming